MchainNetwork/mchain-docs/docs/learn/mar-erc20/uniswap/trade-mar.md

 #### Preparation
 Before you begin trading MAR ERC20 on Uniswap, you need:

-1. **Digital Wallet**: Create and set up an Ethereum-compatible wallet, like MetaMask or Trust Wallet.
+1. **Digital Wallet**: Create and set up an Ethereum-compatible wallet, like Metamask or Trust Wallet.
 2. **Ethereum (ETH)**: Ensure you have sufficient ETH in your wallet to cover transaction fees (gas).
 3. **Copy MAR ERC20 contract address**: Copy the correct [MAR ERC20 contract address](/docs/learn/mar-erc20/specifications) to your clipboard.